tttppp/ragl/rules.md

 1.4.2 Players finishing 1st and 4th play in the first Semi-final.
 Players finishing 2nd and 3rd play in the second Semi-final.
 Semi-final losers play in Bronze Match for the 3rd and 4th place overall.
 Semi-final winners play in the Final for the Masters Champion title and 2nd place overall.

-1.4.3 In case any division is split into 2 groups, players finishing 1st in their groups play in a Final for the division Champion title.
-The match is a Best-of-5.

-1.4.4 In case any division is split into 4 groups, players finishing 1st in their groups play in Semi-finals, drawn at random.
-The Semi-finals winners play in a Final for the division Champion title.
-All matches are Best-of-5.
+1.4.3 If any player has finished all their group stage matches and is in a Playoff spot, but then drops before the Semi-final maps are announced then a different player will included in the Playoffs.
+For example if the 3rd place finisher drops then the Semi-finals will be 1st against 5th and 2nd against 4th.

+1.4.4 Once the Semi-final maps are announced then any Playoff player dropping will not be replaced.
+It is possible that a prize will be unallocated and rolled over to the next season.

 1.4.5 Semi-final matches are to be resolved in 2 weeks time following the end of the group stage.
 In case of failure of one of the players to schedule and play the match in the specified timeframe that player is automatically assigned a technical loss.
-In case of failure of both of the players to schedule and play the match in the specified timeframe both players are excluded from prize allocations and any following stages of the season.
+In case of failure of both of the players to schedule and play the match in the specified timeframe both players are excluded from top three prize allocations and any following stages of the season.

 1.4.6 Final and 3rd place matches are to be resolved in 3 weeks time following the end of the group stage.
 In case of failure of one of the players to schedule and play the match in the specified timeframe that player is automatically assigned a technical loss.
-In case of failure of both of the players to schedule and play the match in the specified timeframe both players are excluded from prize allocations.
+In case of failure of both of the players to schedule and play the match in the specified timeframe both players are excluded from top three prize allocations.

-1.4.7 Admins reserve the right to replace players excluded under 1.4.5 and 1.4.6 with the aim of preserving the integrity of the league.

 ## 1.5 Prizes